tobykurien/WebApps/README.md

 ![screenshot 1](images/webapps1.png) ![screenshot 2](images/webapps2.png) ![screenshot 3](images/webapps3.png)

-This Android app is a fork of the [GoogleApps Sandboxed browser][gapps].
-The idea behind it is to provide a secure way to browse popular webapps by eliminating referrers, 3rd party requests, insecure HTTP requests, etc.
+WebApps allows you to save websites, as if they were apps!
+It provides a secure way to browse popular webapps by eliminating referrers, 3rd party requests, 3rd party cookies, insecure HTTP requests, etc.

 It accomplishes this by providing a sandbox for multiple webapps (like Google's apps, Facebook, Twitter, etc.).
 Each webapp will run in it's own sandbox, with 3rd party requests (images, scripts, iframes, etc.) blocked, and all external links opening in an external default web browser (which should have cookies, plug-ins, flash, etc. disabled).
-Homescreen (launcher) shortcuts can be created to any of the saved webapps.

-By default, all HTTP requests are blocked (only HTTPS allowed).
+All HTTP requests are blocked (only HTTPS allowed).
 This improves security, especially on untrusted networks.
-In addition, WebApps will warn you if the SSL certificate of the site you're viewing has changed.
+In addition, WebApps will warn you if the SSL certificate of the site you're viewing has changed to warn you of a possible man-in-the-middle attack.

-For a less security-focussed, but more media-friendly option, try [Web Media Share][webmediashare], which is a fork of WebApps with specific focus on extracting and sharing/casting media.
+For a less security-focussed, but more media-friendly option, try [Web Media Share][webmediashare], which is a fork of WebApps with specific focus on viewing and sharing/casting media.

-For using Google's suite of apps, try the [GApps Sandboxed Browser app][gapps], which works the same as this app but contains specific handling for Google's web apps.

 <a href="https://play.google.com/store/apps/details?id=com.tobykurien.webapps" target="_blank">
   <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" height="60"/>